 So what about a 'Help to Buy' ISA?

-These were all closed to new investors last year but current investors can still use the account until 2029.
-Hence I cannot really discuss them.
+These were all closed to new investors in 2019 but those who opened them before this date can still use the account until 2029.

 They were designed to help first time buyers to save for a deposit on their first home.
 They had fewer restrictions than LISAs do.